A South Island road trip is the best way to see this beautiful part of New Zealand!

 The views on the way into Queenstown are simply stunning!
-You meander your way through the mountains, and often above the clouds before you drop down into Queenstown.
+You meander your way through the snow capped mountains, and often above the clouds before you drop down into Queenstown.

-I’ve done a lot of road trips, but the views on the way into Queenstown were something else!
+I’ve done a lot of road trips, but the views of the surrounding mountains on the way into Queenstown were something else!

 Once you get to Queenstown, there is no end of activities you can do.
-It’s the adrenaline capital of New Zealand, and arguably, the world!
+It’s the adventure capital of New Zealand, and arguably, the world!
 You can go bungy jumping, jet-boating and skiing during the winter months!

 You certainly be short of things to do!
 One place to eat is Fergburger.
 It’s a legendary burger joint, that has some of the best burgers I’ve ever tasted.

 Day 7 Queenstown to Te Anau

 The drive from Queenstown to Te Anau isn’t too difficult.
 The 172.5 km takes just over two hours to complete.
-It’s part of the Southern Scenic Route and one of the most beautiful routes on this South Island self-drive itinerary.
+It’s part of the Southern Scenic Route and one of the nicest drives on this New Zealand South Island itinerary.

 It’s a scenic drive as you hug the coastline of Lake Wakatipu on the way out of Queenstown.
 There are a few places you can stop along the way before you get to Te Anau.